(this page is no longer being developed)

 Important to me is the announcement that mobile phones will eventually have High Definition (HD) Voice.
 Deaf people have great difficulty with the quality of telephones.
 HD voice increases the speech bandwidth from the standard 300 - 3400 Hz to 50 - 7000Hz.
 This will mean people with high or low frequency deficiencies will have a much better change of getting the message.
 Hopefully, the inventive mobile phone sector will influence advances on land lines and their receivers.

 I do use a mobile occasionally.
 Mine cost £8.50 from Phones4U plus £10 prepaid call charges.
-I find it quite satisfactory; it worked in South Africa on holiday - no setting up required - and does things like take pictures.
+I find it quite satisfactory; it worked in South Africa on holiday - no setting up required - and it has a camera.
 And it came with a swipe card, so instead of having to phone to top it up I can just go to a shop and pay them some cash.
 Easy!

 Got an old mobile phone ?
 It might be worth something.
 See http://www.envirofone.com/